Climate change has become one of the most pressing global issues.

 Responding to climate change requires both mitigation and adaptation.
 Mitigation refers to the efforts to reduce or prevent the emission of greenhouse gases, while adaptation involves adjusting or adapting to life or projected life in a changing climate.

-Mitigation often refers to new technologies and renewable energies at a global scale, but it can also be applied at a local/individual level.
-By changing daily habits or your consumer behaviors, you can help fight climate change!
-Continue reading to find out how.
+Mitigation often refers to new technologies and renewable energies globally, but it can also be applied at a local/individual level.
+You can help fight climate change by changing your daily habits or consumer behaviors!

 10 Ways You Can Do to Help Fight Climate Change